lukebarton/curriculum-vitae/README.markdown

 Alongside another senior developer, I'm leading development of both front end and back end of the application.
 As well as evolving and developing the product, I'm providing guidance to 2 junior developers and steering the company towards it's goal of being a cutting-edge software development house in terms of operations, culture and practices.

 In addition to the typical LAMP stack, I'm currently working with Symfony2, Doctrine 2 and Neo4j.
-I've implemented SaltStack, which allows us to automatically configure and remotely manage web servers for production as well as development environments, making it easier for us to use a service such as Amazon EC2 to provide additional load capacity for an application.
+I've implemented SaltStack, which allows us to automatically configure and remotely manage production and development web servers, making it easier for us to use a service such as Amazon EC2 to quickly provide additional load capacity for an application.

 I am also responsible for several dedicated and virtual servers currently across different providers and have overseen the migration from several DNS providers into Amazon Route 53.